Oily Skin: A Journey Not to Erase, But to Understand

 - Triphala + lentil bioferments: reduce inflammation and reduce shine naturally

-The Chemistry Behind the Chaos
+What to Avoid â The Chemistry Behind the Chaos

 - Synthetic silicones (dimethicone, cyclopentasiloxane): trap oil, create occlusive layer